 Should the Payday Loan Industry be Allowed to Exist?
 Experts Weigh In.

-In some circles, a payday cash advance is being proclaimed as one of the worst financialdecisions that any American can make.
-Critics cite the high interest rates charged, the prevalence of low-income borrowers and the tendency of many borrowers to renew their loans or obtain multiple loans as evidence that the payday lending industry should be eradicated.
+In some circles, a payday cash advance is being proclaimed as one of the worst financial decisions that any American can make.
+Critics cite the high interest rates charged by the payday loan industry, the prevalence of low-income borrowers and the tendency of many borrowers to renew their loans or obtain multiple loans as evidence that the payday lending industry should be eradicated.
 Since its creation in 2011, the Consumer Financial Protection Bureau has been leading the attacks on payday loan companies, and the tough regulations proposed by the CFPB could — according to the agency’s own research — force many lenders out of business and make short-term, small-dollar loans much more difficult for borrowers to obtain.
 However, it is interesting to note that there is no agreement among the experts regarding whether the payday loan industry should be permitted to exist.

 Experts Holding Opinions That the Payday Loan Industry Should Not Be Allowed to Exist